-- Centring procurement as a value centre through centralized spend data, a unified software environment, and direct involvement in project and budget planning at all levels.
+- Centering procurement as a value center through centralized spend data, a unified software environment, and direct involvement in project and budget planning at all levels.

 - Improving risk management and supporting business process management through the use of process automation, artificial intelligence, and deep data analytics (via procurement software tools) to track and manage vendor performance and compliance.